 But what happens in the case of a patient who is experiencing a mental health problem?

 Urgent care centers are generally not staffed by mental health providers.
-The National Center offers a concise, two hour interactive on-site training program that empowers urgent care staff to address mental health needs.
+Dr. Lerner offers a concise, two hour interactive on-site training program that empowers urgent care staff to address mental health needs.

 During the earliest phase of a mental health crisis, evaluation and the provision of practical information, guidance and support are the standard of care.
 This timely program offers: